ClintonReynolds/readme-generator/README.md

   - [Questions](#questions)

 ## Installation
-asdfasdfsdfa
+version of Node.js installed. git clone https://github.com/ClintonReynolds/readme-generator

 ## Usage
-undefined
+Helping speed up the time it takes to make a README.md and allowing more time for actual coding

 ## Contribution
-undefined
+This will be a solo project

 ## Tests
-undefined
+All tests were done while creating the project

 ## License
-This project is licensed under the Apache License 2.0 license.
+This project is licensed under the MIT License license.
-      for more info, click on thi link: (https://opensource.org/licenses/Apache-2.0)
+      For more info, click on the link: (https://opensource.org/licenses/MIT)

 ##Questions
-If you have any questions, please contact me at [asdfasffsafs](mailto:asdfasffsafs).
-You can also find more of my work at undefined.
+If you have any questions, please contact me at [Eastwood188209@gmail.com](mailto:Eastwood188209@gmail.com).
+You can also find more of my work at https://github.com/ClintonReynolds.

+Walkthrough Video
+Click on the link to watch the walkthrough video of the README Generator: